hslua/hslua/lua/README.md

 The following cabal build flags are supported:

-- `system-lua`: Use the locally installed Lua version instead of the version shipped as part of hslua-core.
+- `system-lua`: Use the locally installed Lua version instead of the version shipped as part of this package.

 - `pkg-config`: Use *pkg-config* to discover library and include paths.
 Setting this flag implies `system-lua`.